Tintinnid: Fossil record

-Fossils resembling tintinnid loricas in shape and size, calpionellids, appear as early as the Ordovician period but are formed of calcite and as no extant ciliate taxa forms calcite shells they are unlikely to be tintinnids and probably not ciliates at all.
+Possible fossil tintinnids from the Precambrian were discovered in 2007, but were later reassessed as deformed acritarchs; thus, the earliest found fossil tintinnids are from the Ordovician and Devonian periods.
+Fossils resembling tintinnid loricas in shape and size, calpionellids, appear during the Tithonian period but are formed of calcite and as no extant ciliate taxa forms calcite shells they are unlikely to be tintinnids and probably not ciliates at all.
 Fossils which can be reliably related to extant tintinnids (e.g. fossils of agglutinated lorica) are in the fossil record during the Jurassic but do not become abundant until the Cretaceous.
 Tintinnids are an important part of the fossil record because of the rarity with which most other ciliates become preserved under the conditions of the marine environment.
 The loricae of some tintinnids are easily preserved, giving them a relatively good fossil record.

 Adaptation of a cut-away drawing of Tintinnopsis campanula by Fauré-Fremiet (1924) showing basic tintinnid morphology.
 Tintinnid taxonomy classically is based on characteristics of the lorica or shell.
 Species in the same genus share similar lorica architecture.
 For example, species in the genus Tintinnopsis all have lorica covered with small mineral particles, one end is closed, and do not have any clear (hyaline) spines or collars as part of the lorica.